pygame/pygame/docs/reST/ref/key.rst

    | :sg:`stop_text_input() -> None`

    Stop receiving ``pygame.TEXTEDITING`` and ``pygame.TEXTINPUT``
    events.
+If an on-screen keyboard or IME editor was shown with ``pygame.key.start_text_input()``, hide it again.

-   Text input events handling is on by default
+   Text input events handling is on by default.

+   To avoid triggering the IME editor or the on-screen keyboard when the user is holding down a key during gameplay, text input should be disabled once text entry is finished, or when the user clicks outside of a text box.

    .. versionadded:: 2.0.0